wp-plugins/flyzoo/readme.txt

 = Will the chat widget slow down my site? =

-No. The chat is loaded asynchronously after the main content.
+No. The chat is loaded asynchronously after your main content.

-= After I remove and delete the chat plugin it still shows on the frontend, how do i remove it completely? =
+= After I remove and delete the chat plugin it still shows on the frontend, how do I remove it completely? =

 Please try the following: